- Library Hours

 If you are a resident of Maine you can also access the State of Maine's online Databases.
 This set of databases are useful for Blake Library's community patrons who don't have access to the university databases from home.
 They are also useful for students who don't have their barcode with them and need to search for articles.

-If you find an article you can't get online and is not available in the library, then you can fill out an interlibrary loan request found on our forms page or fill a paper form out in the library (be sure to attach the citation to the form).
+If you find an article you can't get online and is not available in the library, then you can fill out an interlibrary loan request found on our ILL forms page or fill a paper form out in the library (be sure to attach the citation to the form).

 How are the journals, magazines, and newspapers organized?

 The current hardcopy titles are located in the periodicals section on the first floor of the library (see map).
-They are organized alphabetically.
+They are organized by subject.
 If you cannot find an issue you are looking for, it may be stored with the back issues.
 Please ask a staff member for assistance in retrieving back issues.

 How do I get an article from a periodical that UMFK doesn't own?

-When you find an article you would like, and it is not available in full text online, there should be a notation under the abstract that says "this title held locally" if Blake Library has the title.
+When you find an article you would like, and it is not available in full text online, there may be a notation under the abstract that says "this title held locally" if Blake Library has the title.
 If we do have the title and issue, then you will need the citation in order to find the article.
 The citation includes: title and author of the article, the title of the periodical (journal or magazine), the date of publication, the volume and issue number, and the page numbers.
-If we don't have the periodical, then you can fill out an interlibrary loan request found on our forms page or fill a paper form out in the library (be sure to attach the citation to the form).
+If we don't have the periodical, then you can fill out an interlibrary loan request found on our ILL forms page or fill a paper form out in the library (be sure to attach the citation to the form).

 The Library staff is committed to helping patrons access information from off-campus as easily as possible.
 The process does require some time, however, so it is important to plan ahead.
 Also, all interlibrary loan activity is subject to limitations as defined in federal copyright laws and accompanying guidelines.